yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/s2.png)

-10. Go to **Codewind** in VS you must see your poject there running as "micro-admin" right-click it and select **Open Applicaiton** this will popup the page and from there **enable project** if it is disable and then select **build** , **Application Endpoint** will show where your application must be up and running.
+10. Go to **Codewind** in VS you must see your project there running as "micro-admin" right-click it and select **Open Applicaiton** this will popup the page and from there **enable project** if it is disable and then select **build**.
+Check **Application Endpoint** it shows where your application running.

 11. Test your application by right clicking micro-admin -> **Application Monitor** and hit the application 2 or 3 times to see the changes.

 ![GitHub Logo](images/s3.png)

-12. Run `appsody build` in your VS terminal which will create a deployment file template for you and later on help us deploying on CP4A.
+12. Run `appsody build` in your VS terminal which will create a deployment file template for us and later on help in deploying our application on CP4A.
-13. After above command executed successfully on left there will be new file named as **app-deploy.yaml**.
+13. After above command executed successfully on left there will be new generated file as **app-deploy.yaml**.
 14  We have successfully created Admin microservice.
 15. Follow the step 3 again to create 2 microservice and name it **micro-user** .
 And you will end up with like the below structure.